Wintellect/MSLearn/Object-Oriented Programming in Python/includes/1-create-class.md

 # Create a class

-In OOP terms, a class defines how to create a Python object.
-You can use a class to create as many objects as you need, but the class must describe how to create an object before it can create any objects at all.

-In this lesson, you will create a class in Python and then use the class to instantiate an object.
-The term "instantiate" is just a fancy way of saying that Python uses the class to create an object.
+The first step in writing object-oriented code is writing the classes from which objects will be created.
+In this unit, you will create a class in Python and then use the class to instantiate an object.
+The term "instantiate" is just a fancy way of saying that Python uses the class to create an object by allocating memory for the object and copying the object's code and data into memory.
 Just as you use a blueprint to create a house or a recipe to create a cookie, Python uses classes to create objects.

 To run your Python code, you will use [Jupyter notebooks](https://jupyter.org/).
 Jupyter is an environment based on [IPython](https://ipython.org/) that facilitates interactive programming and data analysis using a variety of programming languages, including Python.
 Jupyter notebooks enjoy widespread use in research and academia for mathematical modeling, machine learning, statistical analysis, and for teaching and learning how to code.